 - bill of lading (BL) / transport document,

-Step 2: Submission of the H1 declaration via DELTA IE
+Step 2: Lodgement of the H1 declaration via DELTA IE

 Two methods depending on the volume of activity: